 - Labor intensive to install

-- Potential layering of soil types which causes rooting issues
+- Potential layering of soil types that causes rooting issues

-- For sunny areas that receive a lot of wear, mixtures of 50% improved Kentucky bluegrasses and 50% perennial ryegrasses are best.
+- For sunny areas that receive a lot of wear, mixtures improved Kentucky bluegrasses. perennial ryegrasses, or tall fescues are best.

-- For low maintenance turf, mixtures of Kentucky bluegrasses and fine fescues or newer tall fescues will offer a durable lawn.
+- For low maintenance turf, mixtures of fine fescues or turf-type tall fescues will offer a durable lawn.